How did the US and UK attacks on Houthi rebels happen and what weapons were used?

 The Ministry of Defence (M0D) later confirmed that Paveway IV guided bombs had been used in the strikes.
 A source at RAF Northolt suggested to The Independent that 18 missiles had been used in the attacks.

-An RAF fact sheet describes the 227kg warheads as having the “ability to engage targets in all types of weather with laser guidance for high terminal accuracy”.
+An RAF fact sheet describes the 227kg warheads, which cost roughly £30,000 each, as having the “ability to engage targets in all types of weather with laser guidance for high terminal accuracy”.

-Gen Alex Grynkewich said the US fired roughly 100 Tomahawk missiles from warships and submarines in the region.
+Gen Alex Grynkewich said the US fired roughly 100 precision-guided missiles, inlcuding Tomahwaks, from warships and submarines in the region.

-The US Navy’s Tomahawk Land Attack Missiles (TLAM) are low-flying cruise missiles capable of delivering a 450 kg conventional warhead hundreds of miles inland.
+The US Navy’s Tomahawk Land Attack Missiles (TLAM), worth up to £1.5 million each, are low-flying cruise missiles capable of delivering a 450 kg conventional warhead hundreds of miles inland.

 The bulk of the firepower will have come from US jets.
 The US has an aircraft carrier in the Red Sea, as well as several air bases in the region.